Waste – Disposal

 Transfer to authorised collectors/processors

-Persons/companies who are not authorised to process waste accordingly are legally obliged to transfer waste to a party authorised to collect or process waste.
+Persons/companies are legally obliged to transfer waste to a party authorised to collect or process waste when they are not authorised to process waste lawfully.
 The same applies for persons/companies that are authorised to process waste accordingly but are not able to do so.
 This transfer must be done promptly enough to ensure that public interests are not negatively affected.

 Caution